Blaine Robison, M.A.

 and Joseph: Grk.
 Iōsēs, a variant of Iōsēph; Heb.
 Yosef, Joseph. and Salome: Grk.
 Salōmē.
 According to Matthew 27:56 Salome was the wife of Zebedee and the mother of the disciples Jacob and John. bought: Grk. agorazō, aor., to buy or purchase as a commercial transaction. spices: pl. of Grk. arōma, any kind of fragrant herb, salve, oil or spice, especially used in anointing the dead.
 Dealers in ointments are repeatedly mentioned in rabbinic literature (Jeremias 9). so that: Grk. hina, conj. having come: Grk. erchomai, aor. part., to come, come back, return or appear and in a few instances, to go.
 The verb generally depicts physical movement, mostly with implication of a position from which action or movement takes place, but it also may focus on the goal for movement.

-2 Very early on the first day of the week, they came to the tomb, the sun having risen.
+2 And very early on the first day of the week, they came to the tomb, the sun having risen.

 they came: Grk. erchomai, pres. mid., to come or to arrive. to the tomb: Grk. mnēmeion, a place for depositing remains of a deceased person held in memory, burial place, grave or tomb.
 See the note on 15:46. the sun: Grk. hēlios, (Heb. shemesh), the sun, the star that is the central body of the solar system, created on the fourth day to "govern the day" (Gen 1:16-19). having risen: Grk. anatello, aor. act. part., to come into being, to cause to rise, of the sun.
 This clause gives definition to "very early."
 John 20:1 says that Mary Magdalene had come to the tomb early while it was still dark.
 Taken together the two reports probably indicate that the sun was peeking over the horizon, but the rays had yet to fully illuminate the area.
 Lane quoting another scholar suggests the possibility that Mark's comment was actually an allusion to Malachi 4:2 LXX, which says, "the Sun of righteousness will arise with healing in his wings" (586).
 The point of Mark's time reference, then, was that the Sun (Son) had risen, though the world was still in darkness.

-3 They were saying to one another, "Who will roll away the stone for us from the entrance of the tomb?"
+3 And they were saying among themselves, "Who will roll away the stone for us from the entrance of the tomb?"

 4 And having looked up, they saw that the stone had been rolled away, although it was extremely large.